PlesneviyGRIB/Projects/MeshSimplificationProject/README.md

-# Team project to simplify heavy 3D models.
+# Team project of Mesh Simplification.

-The idea of the project was to write various algorithms for models simplification.
+The idea of the project was to write various algorithms for simplification heavy 3D models.

 ### Mesh-Simplification Library: